haggen/wow/src/Fishease/README.md

-# Reelease
+# Fishease

 > Just don't get hooked.

 ## About

-**Reelease** tweaks your game settings while you're fishing for convenience and ease.
+**Fishease** tweaks your game settings while you're fishing for convenience and ease.

-1. Increases the area and range of soft targeting.
-2. Enable and bind a key for interaction.
-3. Attenuate music and ambiance.
+1. Enable and adjust soft targeting interaction, extending range and rebinding the key.
+2. Lower music and ambiance volumes and raising effects volume.

 All the changed settings are restored after fishing.